Operator Alerting

 API examples

 Use an admin project API key for operator alerting routes.
-These examples use raw HTTP because the first-party SDK and CLI do not wrap this surface yet.
+The examples below show CLI usage; raw HTTP works with the same routes shown in the API reference.

 List alert channels